top of page

 Places to stay

-Marrakesh but for visitors seeking beautiful interior decor we can recommend RIAD de TARABEL.
+Marrakesh but for visitors seeking beautiful interior decor we personally recommend RIAD de TARABEL.
 The riad is in the heart of the Medina and its interior is a perfect blend of traditional Moroccan architecture and stylish design.
 Every detail is carefully considered to create a harmonious and elegant "home".
 The rooms and suites are spacious and comfortable, featuring handcrafted furnishings, luxurious linens, and all the modern amenities you need.
-Just beware, some of the bedrooms don't have separate en-suites and they have opted for an open plan bath and sink in the bedrooms, so if a private ensuite is very important to you, check which room you book.
+Just beware, some of the bedrooms don't have separate en-suites and they have opted for an open plan bath and sink in the bedrooms, so if a private ensuite is very important to you, check in advance which room you book.

 The Riad de Tarabel has a stunning rooftop terrace; a perfect place to relax and unwind after a day of exploring Marrakech, and you can enjoy a refreshing dip in the plunge pool or soak up the sun on the loungers.
-The riad also has a spa where you can indulge in various treatments and massages to help you relax and rejuvenate.
-And if you're feeling hungry, the riad's restaurant serves delicious Moroccan and international cuisine made with fresh, locally sourced ingredients.
+The riad also has a spa where you can indulge in aromatic treatments and massages to help you relax and rejuvenate.
+And if you're feeling hungry, the on-site restaurant serves delicious Moroccan and international cuisine made with fresh, locally sourced ingredients.
 They even offer cooking lessons.

 Places to eat in Marrakesh